bogdan8z/TaskManagement/README.md

-# Task Manager
+# Enterprise Task Managgement System

-A simple full-stack task management application composed of a React frontend and a .NET backend.
+A personal project to demonstrate production-ready backend architecture and modern frontend development practices.

 ## What the project does
 - Lets users register and log in securely.